abraunegg/onedrive/docker/README.md

 ### 2. Prepare required stuff

 Onedrive needs two volumes.
-One is config volume, which is recommanded to be a docker volume.
-You can create it with:
+One of them is the config volume.

+If you dont't need an extra config file, You can create a docker volume:
 ```bash
 docker volume create onedrive_conf;
 ```

 This will create a docker volume labeled 'onedrive_conf', which we will use it later.

 The second one is your data folder that needs to sync with.
+Keep in mind that:

-The owner of the folder must not be root, and you must have permission to its parent directory (because onedrive will try to setup a monitor for the sync folder).
+- The owner of the folder must not be root
+- The owner have permission to its parent directory
+  (because onedrive will try to setup a monitor for the sync folder).

 ### 3. First run

 Onedrive also needs to be authorized with your account.
 This is done by running docker in interactive mode.

 **make sure to change onedriveDir to your own.**
 ```bash